robindotis/contented/pages/docs.md

 ### Getting started

-This tutorial is intended to set up a new blog with as little fuss as possible.
-It does so by making full use of [GitHub](https://github.com/).
-This includes hosting your site on [GitHub Pages](https://pages.github.com/), under a custom domain name if desired.
+To use Contented a [GitHub](https://github.com/) account is needed.
+Everything is done in GitHub: writing content, generating the site and publishing the pages.
+No other tool is needed other than a browser.

-First of all sign up for a [GitHub account](https://github.com/signup).
+First of all sign up for a [GitHub account](https://github.com/signup) and then login to GitHub.

 Next make a copy of the DC code by forking the DC repository.

 Now explore GitHub a little.
 The [GitHub docs](https://docs.github.com/en/get-started) are very comprehensive.
 Being comfortable writing content and editing configuration files will be helpful, but this can also be learned.
 The [GitHub Writing guide](https://docs.github.com/en/get-started/writing-on-github) is maybe a good place to start for those new to GitHub.

-### GitHub Page
+### GitHub Pages

 Pay attention to remove CNAME if the site is not loading properly.
 It should be removed if running under username.github.io.
 It should only be add if running under a custom domain name.